Skip to content

 For now, the following restrictions apply:

-• Only the regex, regex(flags) and pattern tagged templates are supported.
-The regex(optionsObject) variant and the rewrite utility are not.
+• Only the regex, regex(flags) and pattern tagged templates are highlighted.
+The regex(options) variant and the rewrite utility function are not.

-• To call regex with options and still have your expression syntax highlighted, prefix the actual template with /* regex */ like so:
+• To call regex with options and still have your regex syntax highlighted, either make it start with #regex or #rx, or prefix the actual template with /* regex */:

 • Only the main Regex+ package is supported.
-The recursion plugin is not.
+The additional syntax brought by the recursion plugin ((?R=N), \g<name&R=N> and \g<number&R=N>) is not.

-• You cannot rename the imports, they have to be named regex and pattern.
+• You cannot alias the imports, they have to be named regex and pattern.

-There is still work in progress and the missing features will be implemented gradually.
+Work is still in progress and the missing features will be implemented gradually.

 • Contact us